 The Pathways program is composed of two phases: (1) an initial conference followed by (2) a year of ongoing, remote mentoring and educational support.
 An experienced researcher is selected to mentor two participants throughout the program.

 Protégés and mentors meet at the 2-day Pathways Conference at ASHA's National Office in Rockville, Maryland.
 The conference combines lectures, mentoring sessions, and facilitated discussions.
-This is a working conference for which each protégé prepares materials in advance and then refines them on site with guidance from the mentor.
+This is a working conference for which each protégé prepares materials in advance (such as a specific aims page and the first year of a 5-year plan) and then refines them on site with guidance from the mentor.
 Protégés also work with mentors to set individualized 1-year goals.
+View an overview of the conference.

 Ongoing, remote mentoring and educational support are provided throughout the year.
 Mentors assist protégés in completing tasks leading to accomplishing individualized goals.
 Multimedia resources (e.g., presentations, webinars, podcasts) are available through an online Clinical Research Education Library (CREd).
 Mentors and protégés participate in the ARM Network online professional community.

-ASHA may ask for periodic updates on the scholarly achievements of Pathways participants in the years following the program, for example about publications or grant submissions.
-Participants are expected to provide this information because it is critical to ensuring the program's continuation.
+ASHA will ask for periodic updates on the scholarly achievements of Pathways participants in the years following the program, for example about publications or grant submissions.
+Participants are expected to provide these data because such information is critical to ensuring the program's continuation.

 Applicants must complete an online application form, upload several PDF files, and submit the entire application package by the established deadline.
 The application period for Pathways opens in October and closes in December.

 There is no registration fee.
-Funds are provided for travel, hotel, and meals for onsite participation, in accordance with ASHA travel policies.
+Funds are provided to offset the cost of travel, hotel, and meals for onsite participation, in accordance with ASHA travel policies.
 Senior investigators in communication sciences and disorders review each application.
 Acceptance notifications are sent in April.

 See the application instructions for more information.

-Interested in Lessons for Success as well?
+Still can’t decide?
 You can apply to both Lessons for Success and Pathways in the same year; however, you can only be selected to participate in one program.
-Selection will be based on best fit.
-After participating in Lessons for Success, you are no longer eligible to apply for Pathways.
-Attending Pathways first is the only way to participate in both programs, and Pathways provides good preparation for Lessons for Success.
+Selection will be based on best fit as determined by ASHA.
+Since Lessons for Success offers more advanced grant writing training than does Pathways, after participating in Lessons for Success, you are no longer eligible to apply for Pathways.
+However, Lessons for Success alumni are eligible to apply to Lessons for Success again, however, when they are in a different career stage than past participation (e.g., originally a PhD student and now an assistant professor).

 Questions?
 Contact email@example.com.